iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 1. Everyone can open your eyes.
 If anyone is confused or something went wrong, please tell the group now.

 ## GAMEPLAY
 Secret Hitler is played in rounds.
-Each round has an Election to form a government, a Legislative Session to enact a new Policy, and an Executive Action to exercise governmental power.
+Each round has an Election to form a government, a Legislative Session to enact a new Policy, and Executive Action(s) to exercise governmental power.

 ### ELECTION
 1.	**Pass the Presidential Candidacy**